KenVanHoeylandt/Spork-Website/docs/documentation/current/android/annotations/bindlayout.md

 - android.app.`Activity`
 - android.view.`ViewGroup`

-When using it for `ViewGroup`, a `FrameLayout` is preferred as the layout will be added as a child to it.
+When using it for `ViewGroup`, a `FrameLayout` is preferred as the inflated layout will be added as a child to it.

 ## Example: Activity